 Upminster Windmill saw a truly historic event last week with the removal of the cap and sails as part of the restoration.

-The cap removal on 27 May really was a once in a life time occurrence.
+The cap removal on the 27 May really was a once in a life time occurrence.
 The mill was built in 1803 and the cap has not been removed since.
 Most of the morning was spent preparing the fragile structure of the cap for lifting.
-The crane operator on the day confirmed the weight of the cap (minus its sails) was nine tonnes.
+Understandably, this took several hours; the crane operator on the day confirmed the weight of the cap (minus its sails) was nine tonnes.
 Parts of the cap were rotten making the job particularly hard.
 Then, shortly after midday, the cap began to rotate in preparation for lowering to the ground.
-Slowly, it lifted and it was then a case of a steady descent to the ground which went incredibly smoothly.
+Slowly, it lifted and it was then a case of a steady descent to the ground which took around three minutes and went incredibly smoothly.
 The cap will also be transported to the Dijkstra workshop in Holland.

-Andrew Conway, an Upminster Windmill Trustee and professional photographer captured some unique images of the day; Footage of the cap being removed can also be viewed here https://youtu.be/cnHqV7rBvwI
+Andrew Conway, an Upminster Windmill Volunteer, Trustee and professional photographer captured some unique images of the day; he had special access to the site as agreed with Willem.
+Some of the amazing images he captured are featured alongside this article.
+Footage of the cap being removed can also be viewed here https://youtu.be/cnHqV7rBvwI

 Closing for restoration